Solana-Debugger/solana-debugger-cli/README.md

 This is a CLI tool to debug Solana programs.

 It will support the following features:
-- inspect the value of a variable at a breakpoint
+- Inspect the value of a variable at a breakpoint
-- display the call stack
+- Display the call stack
-- evaluate arbitrary Rust expressions at specified locations
+- Evaluate arbitrary Rust expressions at specified locations
-- it can be used as debugger backend of another system (e.g. an IDE plugin)
+- It can be used as debugger backend of another system (e.g. an IDE plugin)

 ## Demo